 However, it is not sufficient: the fact that firms could sustain collusion does not mean that they actually succeed in doing so.
-For the market outcome to be collusive, it is also necessary that firms solve a coordination problem, i.e., they have to agree on which strategy to follow, which price they want to set or which level of output they want to produce, how they will adapt it to changes in the market environment, among many other effects, see the merger between Unión Fenosa and Gas Natural, analyzed by the Spanish Competition Commission in in 2007.
+For the market outcome to be collusive, it is also necessary that firms solve a coordination problem, i.e., they have to agree on which strategy to follow, which price they want to set or which level of output they want to produce, how they will adapt it to changes in the market environment, among many other dimensions of the agreement.
+The coordination problem might be particularly acute when firms are asymmetric or when they sell differentiated products, as such features may give rise to a conflict of interests among them.
+Instead, communication among firms might allow firms to more effectively solve the coordination problem.
+These issues are addressed by the second question above.